LiquidPlayer/caraml-core/README.md

 caraml
 ------

-Caraml is a native mobile UI markup language designed for running native micro-apps on Android and iOS from node.js instances.
+caraml is a native mobile UI markup language designed for running native micro-apps on Android and iOS from node.js instances.
 It is built on top of [LiquidCore](https://github.com/LiquidPlayer/LiquidCore), a library which provides node-based virtual machines on mobile devices.